SNflows/flows/README.rst

   >>> git clone https://github.com/SNflows/flows.git .

-* All dependencies can be installed using the following command.
+* Required dependencies can be installed using the following command.
 It is recommended to do this in a dedicated `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ or similar:

   >>> pip install -r requirements.txt
+  >>> pip install -r requirements_dev.txt  # for tests/development

 * Last step is to create a config-file.
 Create a file named "config.ini" and place it in the "flows" directory.
 Make sure that the file can only be read by you (``chmod 0600 config.ini``)!
   This file can contain all the settings for running the pipeline.
 A minimal file for working with the pipeline is